History of the Jews in Austria: The Middle Ages

+At the start of the 13th century, the Jewish community began to flourish.
+One of the main reasons for the prosperity was the declaration by Holy Roman Emperor Frederick II.The declaration by Holy Roman Emperor Frederick II held that the Jews were a separate ethnic and religious group and were not bound to the laws targeting the Christian population.
+This charter was issued to encourage Austrian Jews to lend money and likely also to attract affluent Jews to Austria, which was in need of credit at the time.

+Issued in July 1244 by Duke Frederick II of Babenberg, the Fridericianum granted Austria's Jewish population legal equality with the Christian populace, trade rights, and judicial autonomy.
+The "Fridericianum," regarded by the historian J.E.
+Scherer as a "sparkling star in a dark night," served as the model for privileges granted to Jews across central Europe, including Poland, Hungary, and Bohemia., which had high concentrations of Jews.The charter remained in effect across Austria proper until the expulsion of the Jews in 1420.

 In 1204, the first documented synagogue in Austria was constructed.
-In addition, Jews went through a period of religious freedom and relative prosperity; a group of families headed by notable rabbis settled in Vienna — these learned men were later referred to as "the wise men of Vienna".
+In addition, Jews went through a period of religious freedom and relative prosperity; a group of families headed by notable rabbis settled in Vienna—these learned men were later referred to as "the wise men of Vienna".
 The group established a beit midrash that was considered to be the most prominent school of Talmudic studies in Europe at the time.

 The insularity and assumed prosperity of the Jewish community caused increased tensions and jealousy from the Christian population along with hostility from the Catholic Church.
-In 1282, when the area became controlled by the Catholic House of Habsburg, Austria's prominence decreased as far as being a religious center for Jewish scholarly endeavors due to the highly anti-Semitic atmosphere.
+In 1282, when the area became controlled by the Catholic House of Habsburg, Austrian prominence decreased as far as being a religious center for Jewish scholarly endeavors due to the highly antisemitic atmosphere.

 Due to being barred from owning real estate, farming, and practicing most trades and crafts, Jewish communities in Austria engaged mainly in commerce, particularly money lending.
 Some Jewish business enterprises focused on civic finance, private interest-free loans, and government accounting work enforcing tax collection and handling moneylending for Christian landowners.

 The earliest evidence of Jewish officials tasked with the unpleasant role of collecting unpaid taxes appears in a document from 1320.
 During the same time, riots occurred scapegoating all Jews who resided in the area.
-The entire Jewish population was unfairly targeted by some angry non-Jewish neighbors and the animosity made daily life unbearable — the population continued to decline in the middle of the 14th century.
-At the start of the 15th century, during the regime of Albert III and Leopold III, the period was characterized by the formal cancellations of many outstanding debts that were owed to Jewish financiers, and those that would have been enforced by debt collection activity by Jews were left purposely outstanding so as to impoverish the Jewish creditor; there were then mass official confiscation of all Jewish assets, and the creation of policies demanding economic limitations against all Jewish people.
+The entire Jewish population was unfairly targeted by some angry non-Jewish neighbors and the animosity made daily life unbearable—the population continued to decline in the middle of the 14th century.

+Duke Albert V's negative view of the Jews, combined with his pressing need for money, led to the Jewish persecutions of 1420–1421, which began with the Wiener Gesera (the Vienna Decree) on May 23, 1420.
+The wealthy Jews were tortured to extract their money, while the poor were expelled from Austria.
+Forced baptism was also imposed.